Debate-to-Detect: Reformulating Misinformation Detection as a Real-World Debate with Large Language Models: Experiment

 \end{itemize}

-\textbf{Model Configuration.} All experiments are conducted using GPT-4o as the backbone model.
-Domain inference is performed with a temperature of 0.0.
-Agent profile generation and responses in the four debate stages are generated with a temperature of 0.7 to promote diversity.
-Judgement is conducted at a lower temperature of 0.2 to ensure consistency and reliability in evaluation.
+\textbf{Model Configuration.} All experiments use GPT-4o as the base model.
+LLM-agents are initialized with predefined prompts provided in Appendix~\ref{prompt}.
+Agent response lengths are capped at 1024 tokens.
+Domain inference and final judgment are conducted with a temperature of 0.0 to ensure stability.
+To encourage diversity, profile generation and debate responses across all stages use a temperature of 0.7.
 Unless otherwise specified, the number of Free Debate rounds is fixed at 1.